-In FY 2020 the NJTPA planned to pilot the Public Outreach and Engagement Liaisons (POEL) program.
-Due to COVID-19 this project was delayed.
-This NJTPA has compiled a database of organizations and specific contacts at each organization who have offered to help facilitate communication between the NJTPA and communities where a project or study is occurring, including communities that have traditionally been under-represented in the metropolitan transportation planning process.
+The NJTPA began piloting the Outreach Liaisons Program in FY 2022.
+This program recruits residents to help facilitate communication between the NJTPA and communities where a project or study is occurring, including communities that have traditionally been under-represented in the metropolitan transportation planning process.

 These liaisons have diverse backgrounds, skill sets, and abilities enabling them to serve a variety of functions.
-While many organizations are not hosting meetings or events due to the pandemic, some liaisons have offered to share information with their organizations and members on behalf of the NJTPA.
-Using these trusted advocates helps ensure that opportunities to participate with the NJTPA feel more accessible, comfortable and familiar for those who might otherwise be left out.
+They help navigate the needs and preferences of a community, ensuring that opportunities to participate with the NJTPA feel more accessible, comfortable and familiar for those who might otherwise be left out.